mdraminski/CytoMeth/README.md

 ```

 ### Quit from the docker
 To shut down the virtual machine type command 'exit'.
-It is similar as quiting from ssh session.
+It is similar as an exit from the ssh session.

 ### Reference data
 Reference data is several Gigabytes big therefore it is not included in the parent docker.
 However after successful running of the docker on your machine you can download the data by running '*install.data.sh*' script in the CytoMeth main directory.